-For the three and six months ended June 30, 2021 compared to the same periods in 2020, the increases in preclinical costs of \$1.7 million and \$3.3 million, respectively, were associated with increased activities for our early-stage drug discovery programs.
+For the three and nine months ended September 30, 2021 compared to the same periods in 2020, the increases in preclinical costs of \$4.5 million and \$7.8 million, respectively, were primarily due to a \$4.0 million upfront payment to Sprint pursuant to the Sprint Agreement during the third quarter of 2021 in addition to increased activities for our early-stage drug discovery programs.
+For further details on the Sprint Agreement, please read Note 7, In-License Agreement, to the consolidated financial statements included in this Form 10-Q.